 Storage roundup: Union adopts Caringo’s object-based storage; Crossroads ships LTFS box; Infortrend adds tiering and QLogic hardware; NetApp customer win; NovaStor’s NAS backup; and more news.

 There has been a call for more focus on developing skills, particularly at the SME end of the market, following the Autumn Statement.
-The Chancellor George Osborne delivered his Autumn Statement yesterday outlining a range of measures designed to kick start a flagging economy including schemes to t

 More radiologists could become Adobe Photoshop experts if its 'unblur' feature proves practical for medical image editing, one RSNA speaker posits.
 Rescanning costs should drop.

 Huawei Symantec has chosen e92plus as its first authorised distributor as it looks to expand the reseller network carrying its products.
 The distributor will start by focusing on the next generation firewall, UTM and security routing gateway products pushing them through its resellers.
-The joint v

 A radiology professor and Siri early adopter sees the voice-activated personal assistant as a way to find information fast -- and to give quadriplegic patients peace of mind.